gcallah/Rationalism/scapegoat/trumpscapegoat.md

 mediators" for the bourgeoisie.
-A similar case might be the attitude of the average American male in the 1950s towards John Wayne or Cary Grant: he might choose one of these figures as his model, but he never thought that he was *in competition* with Wayne or Grant: he might try to dress or act like one of them, but he did not imagine that he could seduce their wives or own one of their homes.
+A similar case might be the attitude of the average American male in the 1950s towards John Wayne or Cary Grant: he might choose one of these figures as his model, but he never thought that he was *in competition* with Wayne or Grant: he could try to dress or act like one of them, but he didn't imagine that he could seduce their wives or own one of their homes.

 Mediation becomes "internal" when the "mediator," the source of one's desires,